NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

 # How to Run this DeepStream Yolo3 GiGE Application

+  * $ sudo ./deepstream_yolov3_gige 5000 5001 -- object detection results will be shown on the RTSP port: 5001 via VLC media player

   * $ example: sudo ./deepstream_yolov3_gige  -- object detection results will be displayed on screen only